Journey Check Alerts are changing - here is what you need to know.

 What’s happening with JourneyCheck alerts?

-As of 01 April, customers who are signed up to receive JourneyCheck emails will no longer receive these.
-We will begin communicating this change to customers from 13 March until 31 March, and advise customers can sign up to National Rail Enquiries (NRE) alerts to continue receiving the information.
+As of 01 April, if you are signed up to receive JourneyCheck emails you'll stop receiving them.
+To continue receiving alerts through email about your train service, you'll need to sign up to National Rail Enquiries (NRE) alerts to continue receiving the information.

 Will I be automatically be migrated over to NRE Alerts?

 No, you will need to sign up to NRE Alerts on their website.
 The process is quick and easy via National Rail’s website (desktop and tablet – mobile won’t work) and in 4 steps you can set up the journeys alerts over email (free), twitter (free) and SMS (25p per alert).

 Where do I go to sign up to NRE alerts?

 Click here to set up these alerts.
 You'll need to do this on a desktop computer or tablet as this page is not currently available on mobile.

 Why should I sign up to NRE Alerts?